Top 5 Whole Life Companies for Infinite Banking

 - And Expense (debit)

 You see, each company’s dividend rate is just an internal factor.
-How and when each Whole Life company applies it towards policyholders’ cash value accounts will vary by company.
+How and when each Whole Life company applies its dividends towards policyholders’ cash value accounts will vary by company.
 You usually only hear about the dividend interest rate, which is a top-line figure.
-However, some companies are now raising their dividend interest rate while internally lowering the amount of dividend credits received from the mortality component.
+However, some companies are now raising their dividend interest rate while internally lowering the amount of dividend credits received from the mortality component in an effort to impress unsuspecting policyholders.

-So when you look across this dividend history from company to company, you can’t make valid comparisons horizontally since each dividend rate means something different to each company.
+So when you look at the Whole Life company dividend history table below, you can’t make valid comparisons horizontally since each dividend rate means something different to each company.
 But when looking down vertically, you can see how aggressively certain companies raise and lower their dividends relative to their peers.

-That said, you want to see that these companies, for the most part, have been trending in the same direction as their peers and not lagging in the dividend department.
+That said, you want to see for the most part that the company you’re considering has been trending in the same direction as their peers and not lagging in the dividend department.

 Dividend Rate History Chart For Whole Life Insurance Companies